-A Cached Reports in SSRS is a saved copy of an already processed report.
-If your report is generated with huge amount of data, or it is designed from large dataset then it will be time-consuming for the report server to call the same report again and again.
-In these situations you can create a cached report.
-And by this we can save the report rendering time.
+The Cached Reports in SSRS is a saved copy of an already processed report.
+If your report generated with massive data or it designed from a large dataset, then it’s time-consuming to call the same report again and again.
+In these situations, you can create an SSRS cached report.
+And by this, we can save the report rendering time.

-Before we start creating cached reports in SSRS, Let me open my Report Server to show the existing reports in our server.
+Before we start creating cached reports in SSRS, Let me open my Report Server to show the existing ones.

 Cached Reports in SSRS example

-In order to create a cached report on bar chart, Click the down arrow beside the Bar Chart to open the menu items.
-Please select the Manage option from the menu items.
+To create a SSRS cached report on a bar chart, Click the down arrow beside the Bar Chart to open the menu items.
+Please select the Manage option.

-Once you select the Manage option, Report manager will navigate you to new page with following tabs.
+Once you select the Manage option, the Report manager will navigate you to a new page with the following tabs.
 You can use this page to manage this report (advanced operations, I must say).
 Under the properties tab, it will show the Report Created, modified dates, and the Report size.

 You can create a Cached Reports in SSRS in multiple ways:

 - Using the processing Options